noechan/ADNI3_machine_learning-main-det-int-tl/Readme.md

 ---------------------------
 The repository only contains the ``classification_pipeline.py`` runnable script.
 It contains a series of configurable parameters at the head of the script that can be modified directly on the code.
-The pipeline also provides the possibility of modifying the parameters through a GUI.

 When running the script with the selected parameters, the pipeline automatically generates the reports and results in an automatically created folder ``/Results``.